delphic/LD46-Keep-It-Alive/Design Doc.md

 	o Starting creatures on different need levels and health levels o Difficult creatures, which may refuse to eat even when they need to

-o Improve Text for Kassa
+x Improve Text for Kassa

 o Probably too much for this Jam, but in retrospect would have been good to have a day/night cycle to help guide timings and add some variation to need growth rates / rhythm to looking after things (and some creatures could be noctornal) - also dangerous for them to be very hungry when night comes (also you could config gremlins).